HQ

 Mom is blue, Dad is orange, each kid their own color.
 The brain reads color before text, so the week is glance-readable in under a second.

 A family calendar app only works if nobody is left out.
-The best ones show the same plan on the kitchen iPad, every phone, the web — and update everywhere within seconds of a change.
+The best ones show the same plan on the kitchen iPad and every iPhone — and update everywhere within seconds of a change.

 The core promise